Daniel-KM/Omeka-S-module-Next/README.md

 page and can be more complex with multiple blocks.
 May be fun.
 This is an equivalent for the [shortcode as a page] in Omeka classic too.

+#### Direct links in user bar

+Display direct links to the current resource in the public user bar in order to simplify edition and management of resources (fix [#1283]).

 ### Admin

 #### Trim property values